Using the Art, Archaeology and Ancient World Library

 Reshelving

-Please return books to a reshelving point or a book trolley as soon as you have finished with them, so that they can be made available to other readers.
+Please return open shelf books to a reshelving point or a book trolley when you have finished with them, so that they can be made available to other readers.
 Please do not reshelve the books yourself.
+Remember to return any loaned materials to the issue desk.

 Reserve items